techeye220/LammpsTutorials/Membrane/README.md

 # Simulation of a DOPC membrane with the ELBA potential

-This simulation describes how to simulate and analyse a simulation of a DOPC membrane described with the ELBA potential using the [LAMMPS software](http://lammps.sandia.gov/).
+This tutorial describes how to simulate and analyse a simulation of a DOPC membrane described with the ELBA potential using the [LAMMPS software](http://lammps.sandia.gov/).

 It is intended for new users and such I will go into depth on how LAMMPS works.
 To this end, I will make extensive references to the LAMMPS [Manual](http://lammps.sandia.gov/doc/Manual.html).